 When the publisher's machine and the server are working with different geodatabases as the registered data source, referencing the registered data is not supported.
 If the publisher's machine and the server are working with different folders as the registered data source, referencing the registered data is supported.

 Data sources can be registered with the portal's federated server before sharing; this can be done through the Manage registered data stores pane.
 For more information, see Manage registered data stores.
-Data sources can also be registered within the sharing pane by resolving analyzer warnings 24011 and 24012 or by resolving analyzer errors 00231 and 00232.
+Data sources can also be registered in the sharing pane by resolving analyzer warnings 24011 and 24012 or by resolving analyzer errors 00231 and 00232.

 Select whether to reference registered data